The Dentist and the Daredevils

-The thriving music scene, beauty pageants, stock car races and community events of the Lithonia Speedway and Country Club were intimately connected to the wealth and prosperity of one of America’s most historic Black neighborhoods: Sweet Auburn.
+The thriving music scene, beauty pageants, stock car races and community events of the Lithonia Speedway and Country Club, located just north of historic downtown Lithonia, were intimately connected to the wealth and prosperity of one of America’s most historic Black neighborhoods: Sweet Auburn.
 In spite of segregation and disenfranchisement, Sweet Auburn was home to a thriving community of African-American businesses, places of worship, and civil rights organizations such as the SCLC and SNCC throughout much of the 1900s.
 That included the dental office of Dr. B. F. Anderson.

 Although seemingly remote at the time, Lithonia was connected to Atlanta and vice versa through gathering places such as the Country Club and Speedway.
 People from across the region would attend concerts and races, which then also acted as an important gathering space for African-Americans in the segregated South.
 The rich tapestry of the Arabia Mountain National Heritage Area is intimately linked with the fates and fortunes of people across the broader Atlanta landscape.